 Reference - 250 Pages

 Series: Routledge Studies in Crime and Justice in Asia and the Global South

 This book examines questions about the changing nature of security and insecurity in Pacific Island Countries (PICs).
-Previous discussions of security in the Pacific region have been largely determined by the geo-political interests of the Global North.
-This volume instead attempts to centre PICs’ security interests by focusing on the role of organizational culture, power dynamics, and gender in (in)security processes and outcomes.
+Previous discussions of security in the Pacific region have been largely determined by the geopolitical interests of the Global North.
+This volume instead attempts to centre PICs’ security interests by focussing on the role of organisational culture, power dynamics and gender in (in)security processes and outcomes.